Research Teams

 Overview

-Each of the five participating NYC-EJA member organizations is paired with a research team chosen from a selection process coordinated by the Hub made up of NYC-EJA member organization staff, CUNY faculty and students, and a Hub Advocate.
+Each of the six participating NYC-EJA member organizations is paired with a research team chosen from a selection process coordinated by the Hub made up of NYC-EJA member organization staff, CUNY faculty and students, and a Hub Advocate.

 The teams conduct research and provide technical assistance for their assigned partner organization’s campaign goals and priorities.
 Additional Research Teams support NYC-EJA and its city and statewide campaigns.